pablojimeno/code-rails/chapter_3_rails_resources/as_the_site_owner,_i_want_to_edit_a_post_so_that_i_can_correct_typos.md

     - <span style="color: white">feature "Editing a Post" do ...</span>

-- Hint: <span style="color: white">Write your scenario to describe the context scenario "submit updates to an existing post" do ...</span>
+- Hint: <span style="color: white">Write your scenario to describe the context scenario "submit updates to an existing article" do ...</span>

 - Hint: <span style="color: white">Think through what the flow is like for the users.